Robertson County DWI Court Process

 -

-Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
-In a jury trial, a panel of citizens will hear the evidence and decide whether you are guilty beyond a reasonable doubt.
-In a bench trial, the judge makes that determination.
-Your attorney will advise you on which type of trial is best suited for your case.
+Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case without a jury).
+In a jury trial, a panel of citizens will hear the evidence and determine your guilt or innocence.
+In a bench trial, the judge makes this determination.
+The decision of whether to opt for a jury trial or a bench trial depends on the specific facts of your case and the advice of your attorney.

 -

-What Prosecution Must Prove: In a DUI case, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-"Intoxicated" typically means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.
+What Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+Intoxication can be proven by showing that you had a blood alcohol concentration (BAC) of 0.08 or higher, as defined by TX law, or that you had lost the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, or a combination of these substances.

 -

-Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, questioning the legality of the traffic stop, arguing that you were not intoxicated, or raising doubts about the chain of custody of the evidence.
+Common Defenses: Common defenses in DUI cases include challenging the legality of the traffic stop, the accuracy of the breath or blood test, and the validity of the field sobriety tests.
+Your attorney will investigate the facts of your case and develop the most effective defense strategy.

 -

 Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
-A typical DUI trial might last from one to three days.
+A simple DUI trial may last one or two days, while more complex cases can last several days or even weeks.

 First Offense